What exactly is that that is being sublimated?

 Because technology makes it possible to print designs that go from seam to seam all the way through an entire garment, it has a profound impact on the world of fashion.

 The first step is to print a design onto the specialized paper.
 When heated, the inks that are utilized transform into a gas, which is followed by a reaction with the cloth that leaves a permanent print on the fabric.
-Because the ink is imbedded in the fabric or substrate rather than merely sitting on top like a traditional print would, the effects are long-lasting and less likely to fade over time.
+Because the ink is embedded in the fabric or substrate rather than merely sitting on top as in a traditional print world, the effects are long-lasting and less likely to fade over time.

 The procedure is very similar to getting a tattoo, except that it is not for your skin but rather for the product that you have chosen.
-The ink will return to its solid state once it has cooled sufficiently and the pores of the fabric will have been opened up as a result of the heat.
+The inks will return to their solid state once it has cooled sufficiently and the pores of the fabric will have been opened up as a result of the heat.